Sleep

 We’ve all been there – grabbing that afternoon coffee to power through the day, only to regret it hours later when sleep feels impossible.
 Caffeine is a stimulant that can linger in your system for hours, making it tough for your body to relax and prepare for sleep.
 But don’t worry—there are ways to counteract its effects and find your way to restful slumber.

 In this blog, we’ll delve into how caffeine impacts your nervous system and disrupts your natural sleep cycle.
 You’ll learn practical strategies like breathing exercises and relaxation techniques to calm your body and mind.
 Plus, we’ll share tips on how to balance your caffeine intake during the day so you can avoid sleepless nights in the future.
-Discover how to ease into sleep even after a late coffee here.

 The New BeSophro App